xibuka/maven-example/README.md

 ## Overview

-This project is an example of using Azure DevOps for a java/maven project.
-It demonstrates how to set up a CI/CD pipeline for a java/maven application.
+This repository is an example of setting up the SonarScanner Analysis with GitHub Actions pipeline for a java/maven project.
-We have multiple CI/CD Pipeline examples, one for running the SonarScanner and sending the results to SonarQube Server and the other for sending the results to SonarQube Cloud.
+We have multiple CI/CD Pipeline examples, one for connecting to SonarQube Server instance and the other to SonarQube Cloud instance.

 __**PLEASE READ OUR SONARQUBE DOCUMENTATION FOR WORKING WITH GITHUB ACTIONS PIPELINES**__
 [GitHub Actions Workflow with SonarQube Scanner](https://docs.sonarsource.com/sonarqube-server/latest/devops-platform-integration/github-integration/adding-analysis-to-github-actions-workflow/)